Space Technology for Entrepreneurs (Professional Certificate)

 While large aerospace companies continue to lead major missions, the fastest acceleration now comes from agile startups and entrepreneurs building dual-use technologies, autonomous systems, Earth-observation applications, and new commercial space infrastructures.
 The Space Tech Entrepreneurship wave is driven by rapid innovation cycles, lower launch costs, and scalable digital tools—creating unprecedented opportunities for engineers, innovators, investors, and founders.

-About the Space Technology Course:
+About the Space Technology Course

 The online course Space Technology provides a complete immersion into the technologies, methods, and innovation models shaping the future of the space sector.
 The program explores the core technological foundations enabling New Space ventures, as well as the strategic, engineering, and business tools required to build and scale technology-driven startups.